+Is early decision binding?
 If you applied for early decision and are having second thoughts or something major is going on in your life, you may be worried about backing out of the contract.
 Here’s what may happen if you decide not to accept your early decision offer.

 Nothing, If You Back Out With Good Reason

-If you have a good reason for backing out of an early decision offer from a college, the school will often let you leave without penalty.
+Yes, early decision is binding.
+However, if you have a good reason for backing out of an early decision offer from a college, the school will often let you leave without penalty.
 A common reason for being released from the offer is due to finances.
 Sometimes a student won’t receive the financial aid package or grants they need and therefore can’t afford to attend the school.

 There May Be Consequences If You Don’t Have Good Reason

 Each school is different on how they view the early decision, but students should understand that it is binding.
-Some colleges will understand and let you off the hook if you say “I’m sorry but this college is not for me like I thought it was.”
+Some colleges understand and let you off the hook if you say “I’m sorry but this college is not for me like I thought it was”.
 However, not all colleges view early decision in this way.

-Early decision is considered an honor bound agreement and not a legal document.
+Early decision is also an honor bound agreement and not a legal document.
 However, you do sign an agreement stating that you will attend the school if you are accepted.
 There are several things that can happen if you don’t attend after you’ve been accepted.

 It’s important to note that some high schools won’t even send your transcript or other information to any colleges after you’ve already applied under early decision to one school.